ondrabimka/RNN_prediction/README.md

 Right now this script contains a lot of very simple models, but so far I have been focusing on (single step) LSTM GRU CNN networks (now I am trying to create bidirectionaly models GRU LSTM).

 ### Forecasting-big-model.ipynb
 Basically the same file as "Forecasting.ipynb", but here I trained models on more bigger dataset which also included more cryptocurrencies (those were selected based on some data exploration which could be found in "Data_explore.ipynb").
-In those bigger models I used 30 minutes to predict 2 minuts into the future.
+In those bigger models I used 30 minutes to predict 1 minute into the future.

 ### Data_explore.ipynb
 This file contains data exploration of crypto data available on Binance (graphs and info).
 I tried to create the best dataset from most correlated cryptocurrencies.
 I also tried to plot and explore various normalising strategies.